Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Conclusion

 \section{Conclusion}

 In this work, we have defined continuous counterparts of MPGNNs with very generic aggregation functions on a probability space with respect to a transition kernel.
 We then have shown that under certain conditions, cMPGNNs are limits of discrete MPGNNs on random graphs sampled from the corresponding random graph model.
 Until now, similar result were known for SGNNs, which are more restricted architectures, or for MPGNNs with a degree normalized mean aggregation.
 Our main contribution is to extend this to abstract MPGNNs with generic aggregation functions.
-All along this paper, a focus is given on examples based on mean or weighted mean aggregation (Examples~\ref{ex: 1},~\ref{ex: 2} and~\ref{ex: 3}) and max aggregation (Example~\ref{ex: 4}), but our theorems are not limited to these examples and is in fact verified for mild assumptions on the underlying model.
+All along this paper, a focus is given on examples based on mean or weighted mean aggregation (\cref{ex: 1,ex: 2,ex: 3,ex: 4}) and max aggregation (\cref{ex: 5}), but our theorems are not limited to these examples and is in fact verified for mild assumptions on the underlying model.

 Throughout this paper, we have emphasized the fact that \emph{mean} and \emph{max} aggregation behave differently.
-Albeit, a link between the two still exists.
-One could consider an aggregation function using a $L_p$-mean (\emph{a.k.a.} generalized mean, or power mean, or also Hölder mean).
-In this setup, assuming positive values everywhere, the \emph{mean} and \emph{max} aggregation correspond to the cases $p=1$ and $p=\infty$, respectively.
-Nevertheless, a straightforward application of the McDiarmid inequality for a $L_p$-mean MPGNN would give a convergence rate that involves $O(1/\sqrt[p]{n})$, and this does not match with the case $p=\infty$, for which we obtained a rate in $O(1/\sqrt[d]{n})$ using a different concentration bound.
-Future work could try to come up with a proof on $L_p$, which could unify the two approaches described in this paper.
+Albeit, a link between the two still exists: as mentioned before, the generalized mean (\cref{ex: 4}) with moment $h= x \mapsto x^{\nicefrac{1}{p}}$ naturally converges to the maximum aggregation when $p \to \infty$.
+However the bounded difference proof gives a rate in $n^{\nicefrac{-1}{2p}}$, while for the max aggregation, our specific proof based on covering numbers for~\cref{th: main result max} yields $n^{\nicefrac{-1}{d}}$.
+This is intuitively the ``worst'' rate possible in dimension $d$, but is better when $p> d/2$.
+Hence future work could try to unify the two proofs, to obtain a smooth transition between the different rates.

+\acks{This work was partially supported by the French National Research Agency in the framework of the « France 2030 » program (ANR-15-IDEX-0002), the LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01), and the ANR grants GRANOLA (ANR-21-CE48-0009), GRANDMA (ANR-21-CE23-0006) and GRAVA (ANR-18-CE40-0005).}